PoLin0710/PoLin0710/README.md

 ## Education

-I am currently pursuing my undergraduate degree in Information Engineering at Taiwan Tech.
+I am currently pursuing my undergraduate degree in Information Engineering at the National Taiwan University of Science and Technology.

 ## Skills